netcinematics/AI_TELLECToSCOPE_2/docs/OVERVIEW_INDEX.md

 _____________________________________________________________________

-### AI TOOLS:
+## AI TOOLS:

-One key tool is "TELLECToSCOPE" or (aTELLECToSCOPEa).

-#### "aTELLECToSCOPEa" or TELLECToSCOPE is a way to SEE CONCEPTS in AI.
+#### "SPECTRoSCOPE" of a "SPECTRoGRAPH", is a way to SEE CONCEPTS in AI.

 It is CONCEPTS illustrated by 3D representations.

+> It is a tool of CONCEPTUAL_SPECTRoSCOPE that enables the study of CONCEPTUAL_SPECTROSCOPY.

 > For example see sentiment analysis, in a grid system of META_CONTEXT.